measurement-kit/measurement-kit/include/measurement_kit/README.md

 - [C++11 API](https://github.com/measurement-kit/cxx11-api).

-The rest of this document only touches upon the C-like API.
 We encourage you to avoid using it when a more user-friendly API is available.

 ## Synopsis